CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 1. The name of the launch target so you can pick it from the list later
 2. The environment variable `SERVICE_PATH`.
 This should be the python path to the service class relative to your current working directory.
 3. The current working directory.
-This should be the directory were you service code is, a new directory you create for you service inside the `~/git/services` folder.
+This should be the directory were your service code is, a new directory you've create for your service inside the `~/git/services` folder.

 #### Launch the service